AdobeDocs/journey-optimizer.en/help/using/building-journeys/entry-management.md

     >
     >If you are targeting a [custom upload audience](../audience/about-audiences.md#segments-in-journey-optimizer) in your journey, profiles are only retrieved on the first recurrence if this option is enabled in a recurring journey, as these audiences are fixed.

-* **Force re-entrance on recurrence**: this option allows you to make all profiles still present in the journey automatically exit it at the next execution.
+* **Force reentrance on recurrence**: this option allows you to make all profiles still present in the journey automatically exit it at the next execution.
 If the lifespan of your profiles in this journey may be longer than the recurrence frequency (for instance if you use wait activities), do not activate this option to make sure that profiles can finish their journey.

 ![](assets/read-audience-options.png)